jboelter/proposal/design/go2draft-contracts.md

 complexity.

 People using generic types will have to pass explicit type arguments.
-The syntax for this is familiar.
+The syntax for this is unambiguous from existing syntax to allow the reader to distinguish the details of a generic call or type at a glance.
-The only change is passing arguments to types rather than only to functions.

 In general, we have tried to avoid surprises in the design.
 Only time will tell whether we succeeded.